epfl-dias/hbp-sp8-mip-federation/Documentation/MIP_Local_deployment.md

 > 	- Once the MIP-Local configuration for the deployment exist, modify (line 20 of) the file
 > 	   envs/mip-local/etc/ansible/group_vars/reference to reference the right docker image
 > 	- Run setup.sh so that the new docker image is run and copies the data in the meta-db database
-> 	- Restart all services of the following building blocks from Marathon (scale them down to 0, then up again to 1)
+> 	- Restart all services of the following building blocks from Marathon (if necessary, scale them down to 0, then up again to 1)
 > 		- web portal
 > 		- woken
 > 		- data factory